dmml-heriot-watt/group-coursework-dmml_cw/README.md

 #### Dataset exploration
 <!-- What is the size of the dataset? -->
+**Size and Structure**
+- The dataset consists of 6497 entries and 13 features including a Numeric type and a wine_name feature of categorical type.
+- The dataset is divided into 1599 entries for Red wine and 4898 entries for white wine.

 <!-- Train,validation,splits? -->
+**Train, Validation and Split**
 <!-- Summary statistics of your dataset -->
 <!-- Visualisations of your dataset -->
 <!-- Analysis of your dataset -->

 ##### Data Visualization
 **Insights from wine dataset:**

--   The dataset contains 6497 entries and 13 features, including a Numeric type and a wine_name feature of categorical type.
--   There are 1599 entries for Red wine 4898 entries for white wine in this Dataset.
 -   There are no missing values in the dataset.
 -   Some observations from the summary statistics:
     -   Fixed acidity: The mean and median are close, suggesting that the data is symmetric and that there is no strong skewness.
 The max value is 15.9.